Skip to content

 ...

 Next, let's read how earth->mmu_map is used in library/elf/elf.c where the operating system initializes the memory for every new process.
-Intuitively, when spawning a process, the operating system needs to allocate some pages from the 2048 for the code, data, heap and stack of the new process, leading to the mmu_alloc function.
+Intuitively, when creating a process, the operating system allocates some pages for the code, data, heap, and stack of the new process, leading to the mmu_alloc function.

 c